palantir/atlasdb/docs/source/configuration/index.rst

 In addition to the ``keyValueServiceConfig``, you must specify a configuration for the timestamp and lock services.
 If you are using an embedded timestamp and lock service, see the :ref:`Leader Configuration <leader-config>` documentation.
 If you are using the :ref:`external Timelock service <external-timelock-service>`, then see the :ref:`Timelock client configuration <timelock-client-configuration>`.

+Parameters concerning batching of timestamp requests may also be configured; see :ref:`Timestamp Client <timestamp-client-config>` for more details.

 For a full list of the configurations available at the ``atlasdb`` root level, see `AtlasDbConfig.java <https://github.com/palantir/atlasdb/blob/develop/atlasdb-config/src/main/java/com/palantir/atlasdb/config/AtlasDbConfig.java>`__.